WELCOME TO THEOLOGICAL PERSPECTIVES

 Matthew 6:1: Be careful not to do your `acts of righteousness' before men, to be seen by them.
 If you do, you will have no reward from your Father in heaven.

-Jesus then goes on to discuss how that when we give to the needy we are not to do so ostentatiously, with pretense.
+Jesus then goes on to discuss how that when we give to the needy, we are not to do so ostentatiously, with pretense.
 He used the example of the hypocrites of His day who would call attention to themselves when giving to the poor so they could be seen by men as having performed a good deed.
 He went on to speak of those who make a show of praying in public so that others will see them and think nice things about them instead of focusing on communication with our Father in Heaven.

 Now He addresses fasting, not the act of fasting itself which is assumed, but the attitude associated with fasting.
 In all three of the behaviors Jesus addresses, giving, praying and fasting, He does not address the behavior itself but what our attitude must be in carrying out the behavior.
 The behavior itself is assumed.
 It is assumed we will give to the needy, we will pray and we will fast.
 Jesus is not specifically addressing the behavior of fasting in 6:16-18 but addressing our approach to the behavior.

-He teaches that when we fast we are not to do so to be seen by men.
+He teaches that when we fast, we are not to do so to be seen by men.
 We are not to, as in giving to the needy and praying, do so in a way that brings attention to ourselves.
 Jesus wants us to be selfless in our behavior.
 When we give to the needy Jesus wants us to focus all our attention on the needs of the needy and not on our need to be stroked for our giving.
 Jesus says our Father in heaven will take care of that.
 When we pray, Jesus wants us to focus all our attention on our heavenly Father and become centered on our relationship with Him, becoming virtually oblivious to those around us.
-Jesus says he will reward us for that.
-As I explained in a previous sermon, Jesus was not teaching that we should never pray in public but when we do we should pray as if no one else is around.
+Jesus says God will reward us for that.
+As I explained in a previous sermon, Jesus was not teaching that we should never pray in public but when we do, we should pray as if no one else is around.

 It is interesting that Jesus teaches that our heavenly Father will reward us openly for acts of righteousness.
 We may ask why there should be a reward for behavior that is a necessary and expected expression of our Christianity.
 Why should there be reward for doing what we should be doing?
 If you look at the manner in which God relates to his human creation, He has always promised and carried out reward for doing good.
 It is His will to reward righteousness and punish sin.
 When Israel behaved in sync with God’s will they were rewarded with good crops, absence of disease and joyful living.
 When they behaved contrary to God’s will they lost these blessings.
 In many ways reward for behaving righteously is simply the automatic positive consequences of such behavior.